 What are you working on now?

-“After spending about five years in Utah in both operations and preconstruction, I’m now back in Portland for the I-5 Rose Quarter Improvement Project.
-I was a part of this project’s pursuit because of my experience and relationship with the local community, and I am excited for construction to start.
+After spending about five years in Utah in both operations and preconstruction, the I-5 Rose Quarter Improvement Project brought me back to Portland.
+I was a part of this project’s pursuit because of my experience and relationship with the local community.
 This project will reduce congestion and improve safety, alleviating the traffic issues that occur on a stretch of I-5 between the I-84 and I-405.
 We will add ramp-to-ramp auxiliary lanes allowing drivers to enter and exit the highway without having to merge through the lanes.
 Full shoulders will create space for disabled vehicles to move out of the way of traffic and allow emergency vehicles to pass.
 A cover will be added where bridges cross over the I-5 to provide space for roads and sidewalks, as well as an area for separated bike lanes and community spaces.
-I’m looking forward to being a part of the team that builds this project and being able to walk over the highway cover with my family, knowing I contributed to another iconic project for Portland and Sundt.”
+Over the past several years, I have been involved in multiple Sundt pursuits and preconstruction efforts in the Pacific Northwest.
+I’m looking forward to being a part of the teams that build projects in this region and being able to visit them with my family, knowing I contributed to additional iconic projects for the region and Sundt.

 How do you like Portland and what does the future look like for Sundt in the Northwest?